-- has a safeguarding child protection policy and procedures, including a staff behaviour policy/code of conduct, that are consistent with DSCB and statutory requirements, reviewed annually and made available publicly on the school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and allegations against other children - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations - Develops a training strategy that ensures all staff, including the Headteacher, receive information about the school's safeguarding arrangements, code of conduct and the role of the DSL on induction, and appropriate safeguarding and child protection training, which is regularly updated in line with any requirements of the DSCB.
-The DSL receives refresher training at two-yearly intervals. - ensures that all staff, including temporary staff and volunteers are provided with the school's Safeguarding policy and code of conduct policy - ensures that the school contributes to early help arrangements and inter agency working and plans - provides a coordinated offer of early help when additional needs of family/children are identified - considers how pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum.

-The local committee nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Headteacher / Executive head.

-It is the responsibility of the local committee to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and DSCB and national guidance.

-An annual 175/157 safeguarding audit is conducted every year and submitted to the local authority about how the local committee's duties have been carried out.
-Any weaknesses will be rectified without delay.
+- school's website or by other means - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and allegations against other children - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations - ensure a training strategy is in place that ensures all staff, including the Headteacher, receive information about the school's safeguarding arrangements, code of conduct and the role of the DSL on induction, and appropriate safeguarding and child protection training, which is regularly updated in line with any requirements of the DSCB. - ensure the DSL receives refresher training at two-yearly intervals. - ensure that all staff, including temporary staff and volunteers are provided with the school's Safeguarding policy and code of conduct policy - ensure that the school contributes to early help arrangements and inter agency working and plans - provide a coordinated offer of early help when additional needs of family/children are identified - consider how pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum. - ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the trust schools are effective and support the delivery of a robust whole approach to safeguarding.
+Their training will be regularly updated - nominate a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Headteacher / Executive head. - ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and DSCB and national guidance. - ensure an annual 175/157 safeguarding audit is conducted every year and submitted to the local authority about how the local committee's duties have been carried out, and address any weaknesses identified without delay.